Deseteral/lebkuchen-fm/README.md

 #### Development
 Running `npm run dev` builds your code and runs the application.
 You have to setup MongoDB and environmental variables as described in [#Development](#Development) section of this document to have fully functioning application.

+#### Authorization
+LebkuchenFM uses _session cookie_ and/or _basic auth with token_ methods to authorize it's users.
+Each request to `/api/*` endpoint has to be authorized.

+Session cookie is set during successful `POST` request to `/api/auth` endpoint and is generally handled by the web client.

+For external integrations users should use API tokens.
+Each user can obtain this token after logging in the web client and requesting `GET /api/auth` as mentioned in [REST endpoints](#REST-endpoints) section of this documentation.
+Using this token external tools can integrate with LebkuchenFM by making requests with `Authorization: Basic <api token>` header set.

 #### Event stream
 This service communicates with clients mostly using event stream implemented on WebSockets.
 For possible events check out [event data models](packages/service/src/event-stream/model/events.ts).